Kurai27/2020_5BI_Team5_ChatDocumentation/docs/System_Documentation.md

 >>> install it

 ### Set Up the Application
-For this we need use a Python interpreter like PyCharm, to start we need open Server app and set our IP, you can see your IP using the command IPCONFIG on CMD: example of IP: "192.168.1.168"
+For this we need use a Python interpreter like PyCharm, to start we need open Server app and set our IP, you can see your IP using the command IPCONFIG on CMD: example of IP: "192.168.1.168" and do the same on Chat app